Hardware-inspired Continuous Variables Quantum Optical Neural Networks: Overview

 To classically simulate and train these QONNs, the high-performance \texttt{QuaNNTO} library was developed, leveraging the Wick--Isserlis expansion and Bogoliubov transformations to build analytic expressions of QONN setups with various neurons and layers.
 Such expressions allow to compute exact expectation values of non-Gaussian states without truncation in the infinite Hilbert-space of the quantum system, thus, enabling gradient-based training.
 Simulations were performed on the MareNostrum 5 supercomputer at the Barcelona Supercomputing Center.

-Several benchmark experiments confirm the model’s expressivity and generalization capabilities: \begin{itemize} \item \textbf{Curve fitting:} single-layer QONNs with photon subtraction accurately reproduce complex nonlinear functions (e.g., polynomial, exponential, oscillatory) from noisy datasets, whereas purely Gaussian networks yield only linear fits. \item \textbf{Classification:} nonlinear decision boundaries such as in the ``moons'' and ``circles'' datasets are correctly learned by single- and two-neuron QONNs, achieving perfect accuracy.
+Several benchmark experiments confirm the model’s expressivity and generalization capabilities: \begin{itemize} \item \textbf{Curve fitting:} single-layer QONNs with photon subtraction accurately reproduce complex nonlinear functions (e.g., polynomial, exponential, oscillatory) from noisy datasets, whereas purely Gaussian networks yield only linear fits. \item \textbf{Classification:} nonlinear decision boundaries such as in the ``moons'' and ``circles'' datasets are correctly learned by single-neuron QONNs with two and three modes, achieving perfect accuracy.
 A multi-class MNIST classification task with continuous encodings confirms scalability to realistic data. \item \textbf{Non-Gaussian gate synthesis:} the QONN successfully learns to reproduce the action of complex non-Gaussian operators such as the cubic phase gate $V(\gamma) = e^{i \gamma x^3/3}$ by matching high-order statistical moments of the gate effect on coherent states. \end{itemize}

 These results collectively show that the QONN architecture merges analytic tractability, experimental feasibility, and high representational power.
 Its universal single-layer design, together with exact classical simulation and gradient-based training, positions it as a promising candidate for scalable photonic quantum machine learning and quantum information processing tasks such as quantum state engineering and non-Gaussian gate synthesis.